 … You really killed a King of Kindling, that Undead Troop…?
 To bring the Kings back to their thrones is, in other words, something like that?… Ha ha ha!
 How pitiful.
 That’s why they’re called Kings?… Aha ha ha…

-After he has finished processing this revelation, we can find Hawkwood outside, having set up a memorial to his fallen comrades at one of the graves.
+Before this, Hawkwood can occasionally be found outside kneeling at a grave, a Farron Greatsword laid against it since before we first arrive.
+Given that he now wields a bastard sword, we can presume this his old blade, left there as a memorial to his fallen comrades after learning of their own firelinking.
+That alone is telling.
 While he still spares no time to degrade them, his tone is clearly more sympathetic.
-Without his delusions about heroes or Kings, he seems to finally see them for that they were, in a way that perhaps only he can.
+Even with his delusions about heroes and Kings, he always saw them for what they were, in a way that perhaps only he can.
 They were cursed Undead, damned from the moment they had the misfortune to die; reviled as impious monsters by a world they still tried to save.
 They may have been deluded fools doomed to misery, but Hawkwood knew of their sincerity and pride.
-He never wished this upon them, even if they themselves wished for death.
+He never wished this upon them, even if they did.
 Rather, this twisted world’s betrayal of those who did more than any to repent for their sins proves that Undead will never be accepted.
 They must transcend the curse.
 And Hawkwood has witnessed the possibility for even the weak to become strong, if they have the heart to stick to it.

-… Honestly, they’re pitiful, aren’t they?
+… Honestly, how pitiful, isn’t it?
 Call them Kings or heroes, such beings were cursed… It’s bullshit.

-After this, the warrior can be summoned at Archdragon Peak to help push through the densely-guarded road to the petrified archdragon, meditating to obtain the Twinkling Dragon Head Stone before returning to his world.
+After this, the warrior disappears, his shield now left with the sword on the grave for us to loot.
+Though this image beautifully conveys him being crestfallen no more, it is in all likelihood purely symbolic, since we do see him retain his same shield afterward.
+Only from this point on can he be summoned at the Consumed King’s Garden where we can learn the gesture to reach Archdragon Peak.
+Later at the Peak, we can again summon him to help push through the densely-guarded road to the petrified archdragon, meditating to obtain the Twinkling Dragon Head Stone before returning to his world.
 Evidently, his will to fight has been restored, and his plan is to undergo draconification in order to free himself of the curse.
 The only problem is that he holds just the head stone.
 If we take the torso stone, he has no choice but to challenge us for it.
 To that end, he sends a swordgrass leaf invitation to us through Andre while he waits at the Farron Mausoleum.
 There, Hawkwood finally abandons his shield once and for all, arming himself with sword and dagger of his old compatriots.
-If we elected to help his summoned spirit obtain the head stone, his Japanese dialogue indicates that he suspected we took the other.
-But even if he is surprised to discover who is his opponent, he still steels his resolve for the tough fight ahead.
-After all, we are the person he wishes to become, so defeating us there would just as much as signify his heart overcoming ours as it would his body.

 Swordgrass leaf stained with the blood of Hawkwood, deserter of the Undead Troop.